BF-BackEnd-class-2025/java-week-1/06-input-output/README.md

 ---

 ## 🔹 2.
-Reading Input from the User
+Reading Input Safely from the User

 The `Scanner` class from `java.util` package is commonly used for console input.
+**Best practice:** always validate input before reading it to prevent exceptions.

 ### 2.1 Importing Scanner